 I’m a big fan of Carl Sagan and his excellent television show from the 80’s called Cosmos.
 If you’ve never seen it, check it out on Netflix.
 It’s great if you like documentaries on science.

 I’ve recently discovered a new television show from Great Britain called, The Wonders of the Solar System.
 In it, Professor Brian Cox seems to pick up where Carl Sagan left off.
 It’s the closest thing I’ve seen to Cosmos so far.
-However, I would critique that some of the camera work is just too “modern”, and by that, I mean that they zoom/pan around Brian Cox way too much.
+However, I would critique that some of the camera work is just too “modern”, and by that, I mean that they use their hi pod to zoom/pan around Brian Cox way too much.
 This is a trend in cinematography that I just can’t stand.
 Other than that, the show is great.
 I feel that Cosmos was a bit more ordered and historical.
 It seems to have a clear path which Carl Sagan took the viewer down.
 This new series seems a bit more chaotic.

 I think it could use more direction, but it’s the best modern day version of Cosmos around.